supby/job-worker/README.md

 ### Authentification

 Authentification is based on x.509 certificates.
-Server and Client are shared common CA root certificate.
-Every side checks others side certificate against common CA.
+Every side checks others side certificate against common CA. Clients certificate should be geenrated and signed by CA during provisioning process.

 ### Authorization

-[TBD]
+Roles system is based on "Issued to" field of clients certificate.
+Provisioning center geenrates clients certificate based on clients registration data and assigned role.
+Using this approach clients certificate can be mapped to appropriate role on server side.